University of Connecticut

 UConn has a list of pre-approved course equivalencies for coursework offered through CIMBA which can be found here.
 Keep in mind: this list of course equivalents indicates courses that other students have taken in the past.
 It does not guarantee that they will be available when you participate in the program.
 If you want to take a course that has not been pre-approved, you must submit the course description and syllabus to a faculty evaluator through the UConn online accreditation system.
 More information on the course accreditation process can be found here.

 Transcripts will be available for request online at the conclusion of the program.
-All transcripts are sent to Education Abroad at:
+All transcripts are sent to Experiential Global Learning at:

 368 Fairfield Way – Unit 4207